Image reconstruction with the JWST Interferometer: Introduction

 \subsection{Data Reduction and Wavefront Calibration}

-Optical interferometers must perform physical beam combination to interfere the light: in Fizeau interferometry as we do here, we refer to the fringe pattern on the detector as the interferogram.
+Optical interferometers must perform physical beam combination to interfere the light: for Fizeau interferometry (as performed by AMI) we refer to the fringe pattern on the detector as the interferogram.
 This pattern is the convolution of the \ac{psf} of the telescope with the source intensity distribution.
-This \ac{psf} is the Fourier (or Fresnel) transform of the incoming wavefront, which typically experiences phase distortions --- whether from the turbulent atmosphere or, even in space, from optical path delays from uneven or misaligned mirror surfaces.
+The \ac{psf} is usually modelled as the Fourier (or Fresnel) transform of the incoming wavefront, which for high fidelity recovery requires the inclusion of phase distortions --- whether from the turbulent atmosphere or, even in space, from optical path delays due to uneven or misaligned mirror surfaces.

 Aperture synthesis is still possible in the presence of wavefront phase distortions by transforming the measured complex visibilities into data products that are less vulnerable to phase error.
-This includes phase closure quantities such as closure phases \citep{closure_phase} or kernel phases \citep{kernel_phase}, or the power spectrum which simply discards phase information.
+This includes closure quantities such as closure phases \citep{closure_phase} or kernel phases \citep{kernel_phase}, or extraction of squared visibilities from the power spectrum (which simply discards phase information).

 In the workflow presented here, the first step of any data processing is to infer the wavefront.
-We load a pre-saved \ami base model trained in the \amigo companion paper, and hold the parameters describing mask metrology and the effective detector model fixed.
+We load a pre-saved \ami base model trained as described in the \amigo companion paper, and hold the parameters describing mask metrology and the effective detector model fixed.
 We take the \ac{psf} reference star observed along the science target, and fit for the wavefront across each aperture with the trained \amigo base model.
-This is parametrised as a set of Zernike polynomials across each hole of the aperture mask.
+This is parametrised as a set of Zernike polynomials describing phase deviations across each hole of the aperture mask.
 We then hold these parameters fixed and analyse the science target, either directly modelling the source distribution as an array (Method 1, \Cref{sec:method1}) or first extracting and appropriately calibrating complex visibilities (Method 2, \Cref{sec:method2}).